James-Walsh121/James-Walsh121/README.md

 - 👀 I’m interested in c++/c# Game Development and c++ Appliacation Development
 - 🌱 I’m currently learning more about Games Development
 - 💞️ I’m looking to collaborate on Character Development and Blueprint development
-- 📫 I can b be reached by my emails, walsh.james614@gmail.com or jameswalsh121@gmail.com
+- 📫 I can b be reached by my email jameswalsh121@gmail.com

 <!---
 James-Walsh121/James-Walsh121 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.